rhysmeister/mmo/README.md

           --database_stats DATABASE_STATS
                                 Show a summary of the data from the db.stats() command.
-          --explain EXPLAIN     Show a summary of the explain plan --command COMMAND     Run a custom command against your MongoDB Cluster.
+          --command COMMAND     Run a custom command against your MongoDB Cluster.
                                 Should be provided in document format, i.e. '{
                                 command: <value> }'